 Working with frustrating doctors

 Honestly, due to how the waiting room appeared, I didn't have much confidence in my new doctor's ability to care for my needs.
 After being an adolescent without many treatment options and now an adult, this was the first attempt at finding a dermatologist on my own without the help of my guardians.

 At this particular point in my life, I had dealt with psoriasis for a decade.
 I would say I wasn't your average patient.

 A disappointing appointment

-Although I wasn't nearly the advocate then as I am now, I did take time to research treatments and I knew what did and did not work for me.
-The nurses called me to the back room, did my intake, and I waited for the doctor's arrival.
+Although I wasn't nearly the advocate than I am now, I did take time to research treatments, and I knew what did and did not work for me.
+The nurses called me to the backroom, did my intake, and I waited for the doctor's arrival.

 The intimidation factor

 The doctor was intimidating.
-How could I, a nineteen-year-old college student tell the doctor, the person who has spent 8 or more years in medical school, I wasn't satisfied with their methods of treating my disease?
+How could I, a nineteen-year-old college student, tell the doctor, the person who has spent eight or more years in medical school, I wasn't satisfied with their methods of treating my disease?
 Initially, I considered the relationship with my doctor a dictatorship.
-I typically would get their feedback and advice without asking additional questions or voicing my concerns.
+I typically get their feedback and advice without asking additional questions or voicing my concerns.